 Take a look at all of these St. Thomas souvenirs from Amazon.

 The island has every souvenir you would want to carry home.
-Enjoy tax and duty-free shopping and carry home, perfume, jewelry, clothes, fine china, paintings, souvenir and every other item that catches your eye.
+Enjoy tax and duty-free shopping and take home, perfume, jewelry, clothes, fine china, paintings, souvenir, and every other item that catches your eye.

 3. Visit the National Heritage Sites